lipido/paperdown/README.md

    make
    ```

-   This will use Pandoc to convert `paper.md` into both a PDF and a DOCX document, applying the specified citation style and formatting.
+   This will use Pandoc to convert `paper.md` into two PDF documents (one via LaTeX/Tectonic, another via HTML/WeasyPrint) and a DOCX document, applying the specified citation style and formatting.
 The generated files will be located in the `build/` directory:
+   - LaTeX-based PDF: `build/paper.latex.pdf`
-   - PDF: `build/paper.pdf`
+   - HTML-based PDF: `build/paper.html.pdf` (more customizable via CSS)
    - DOCX: `build/paper.docx`

 ### File Structure